chenguangsmy/ImpedanceProject/README.md

         fashion as the ForceData

-** Results **: sample results, mostly plots in jpg format
+__Results__: sample results, mostly plots in jpg format

-- PartsDesign: solid work and 3d printer Code for the parts printed
+__PartsDesign__: solid work and 3d printer Code for the parts printed

-- src: main folder for experiment modules
+__src__: main folder for experiment modules

-- Proficio_External: robotic arm control code
+__Proficio_External__: robotic arm control code

-- data_loader: code that translates the RTMS message to the saved data format.
+__data_loader__: code that translates the RTMS message to the saved data format.
 Invoked by the ProcessRawData common when running in matlab-shell under rg2/scripts

-- config: key configuration files used by the experiment, specifying task conditions, force threshold, each state time, pass/fail conditions, reward levels, etc.
+__config__: key configuration files used by the experiment, specifying task conditions, force threshold, each state time, pass/fail conditions, reward levels, etc.

-- CerebusButtonReward.m: The main matlab function to send reward.
+__CerebusButtonReward.m__: The main matlab function to send reward.
 Normally under Documents/Matlab on the rig.